Gathering your team for a meeting can be one of the most valuable, effective ways to solve problems and plan goals.

 But a meeting can also be a waste of time and money if no one contributes and nothing is accomplished.
 Plus, when employees are working from home, there are even more distractions to take their focus away from the discussion at hand.

-That’s why applying effective preparation and leadership techniques is crucial: They can inject new life into dead meetings.
+That’s why effective preparation and leadership techniques are crucial: They can inject new life into dead meetings.
 Read on for ways to get more accomplished during your virtual (and even in-person) meetings.

 Sign On to the Meeting Positive and Focused